Chitta Basu (politician): Death

 Basu died of a cardiac arrest on the Howrah-bound Danapur Express between Madhupur and Jasidih railway stations in Bihar in the early morning of 5 October 1997.
 He was returning to Calcutta after attending an anti-Lalu Prasad Yadav rally organised by a 17-party left and democratic front in Patna.
 Travelling alone in an AC first class coupe, he complained of abdominal pain to a railway attendant soon after the train left Patna.
-Soon, a wireless message was sent to the Jhajha station, before he was examined and given medication.
+Soon, a wireless message was sent to the Jhajha station, where he complained of chest pain before he was examined and given medication.
 He was found dead at around 2:30 a.m.
 (IST) when doctors boarded the train to check his condition at the Madhupur station.